PickNikRobotics/beta_moveit_website/team/team.md

                 </a><br>
                 <a class="peopleName" href="https://www.linkedin.com/in/stephenbrawner/" target="_blank">Stephen Brawner, PhD, PE</a>
                 <div class="peoplePosition">Applied Robotics Scientist</div>
-                <div class="peopleDesc">PhD, Sc.M Computer Science from Brown University, B.S Engineering from Harvey Mudd College.
-Stephen has an interdisciplinary background in electromechanical engineering, robotics and AI.
-Prior to grad school he designed and built robots culminating in an automated heliostat cleaning system for eSolar, Inc - a concentrating solar thermal technology developer.
-Currently he leverages his broad expertise to develop automated behaviors for robots, incorporating machine learning, sensing and perception.
-Stephen is also the developer of the SolidWorks to URDF Exporter, an open-source SolidWorks add-in.</div>
+                <div class="peopleDesc">PhD, Sc.M Comp Sci from Brown Univ, B.S Eng from Harvey Mudd College.
+Stephen has an interdisciplinary background in electromechanical engineering, robotics, and AI.
+Prior to grad school, he designed and built robots culminating in an automated heliostat cleaning system for eSolar, Inc - a concentrating solar thermal technology developer.
+Currently he leverages his broad expertise to develop automated behaviors for robots, incorporating machine learning, sensing, and perception.
+Stephen is also the developer of the SolidWorks to URDF Exporter.</div>
             </div>
         </div>
     </div>